harrylove/wardley-omnigraffle/README.md

 # wardley-omnigraffle
-Wardley Mapping stencils for OmniGraffle software.
+Wardley Mapping stencil for [OmniGraffle](https://www.omnigroup.com/omnigraffle) software.
 See [Wardley Maps](https://medium.com/wardleymaps) for details on Wardley Mapping.

+Includes shapes for:
+- Standard map canvas with value chain and evolution axis
+- Map canvas with alternate evolution axis labels: Concept, Emerging, Convergent, Accepted
+- Basic component symbol with label
+- Relationship connector
+- Movement/evolution arrow
+- Barrier/inertia symbol
+- Speculative/future component symbol
+- Pipeline component
+- Market callout
+- Ecosystem callout
+- Symbols for Pioneers, Settlers, and Town Planners
+- Area of interest
+- Map key/legend

+All stencils can be customized directly in your OmniGraffle document, or by editing the stencil itself for reuse.
+See "Editing an Existing Stencil" in the [OmniGraffle docs](https://support.omnigroup.com/documentation/omnigraffle/mac/7.3/en/using-and-creating-stencils/).

 ## Install